High Carb Breakfast for Athletes: 10 Ideas to Fuel Your Morning

 Greek yogurt is a great source of protein, calcium, probiotics and vitamin D. You can pair it with granola and berries for a crunchy and sweet combination that will keep you full and energized.

-Granola is made from oats, nuts, seeds, honey and other ingredients that provide healthy carbs and fats.
+Granola is made from oats, nuts, seeds, honey and other ingredients that provide complex carbs and healthy fats.
 Berries are loaded with antioxidants, fiber and vitamin C.

 Who doesn’t love pancakes for breakfast?
 Top your pancakes with peanut butter and banana for a delicious and satisfying meal.
 Peanut butter is a good source of protein, healthy fats and vitamin E.

-Banana is a good source of potassium, magnesium and vitamin B6.
+Banana is a high carb and a source of potassium, magnesium and vitamin B6.

 5. Smoothie bowl with oats, chia seeds and fruit